resolve109/study-aws-sa/aws-study-guide.md

   - More secure than using security groups to connect API Gateway to ECS
   - Provides private connectivity without exposing backend services to the internet
   - Supports REST API requirements better than WebSocket APIs for standard request-response patterns
+- **Subscription Management**:
+  - For restricting access to premium content with minimal operational overhead:
+    - Implement API usage plans and API keys in API Gateway
+    - Assign API keys to subscribed users
+    - Create usage plans that specify access levels for premium content
+  - More efficient than implementing custom authorization logic
+  - Simpler than using AWS WAF rules for subscription filtering
+  - More appropriate than fine-grained IAM permissions at the database level
+  - Leverages built-in API Gateway features for access control

 ### AWS Backup
 - **Cross-Region Backup**: